wfjm/w11/tools/oskit/rsx11mp-30_rp/README.md

-## Notes on oskit: RSX-11Mplus V3.0 system on RP06 volumes
+## Notes on oskit: RSX-11Mplus V3.0 system on a RP06 volume

 ### General remarks